 5. Remix OS – Alternative OS

-In short, Remix OS is the best windows alternative operating system for those who love Android environment.
+In short, Remix OS is the best windows alternative operating system for those who love the Android environment.
 There aren’t many features, but it offers a better multi-tasking experience, speed and intuitive usage.
 What more do you expect?

 6. Kubuntu – Windows Alternative OS

 Does the name remind you of Ubuntu?
 Well, you’re not wrong.
 Kubuntu is a specified version of Ubuntu that combines another desktop environment to the Ubuntu system.
-Technically speaking, Kubuntu is an official flavour of Ubuntu.
+Technically speaking, Kubuntu is an official flavor of Ubuntu.
 It has made use of KDE Plasma Desktop environment instead of the Unity system.
 It means, from the looks, you may think that it’s an entirely different operating system.
 But, the fact is that the core OS inside is the same.
-Obviously, this flavour is in use for several purposes.
+Obviously, this flavor is in use for several purposes.
 It’s equally contributed by Blue Systems and Community Members.

 As we said, Kubuntu is an alternative operating system for particular purposes.
 Because it’s using the KDE Plasma Desktop on top, easier navigation is something promising.
 The navigator is simple and arranges all the locations in an accessible manner.
 This is the same when it comes to watching and browsing the images you have stored.
 As it comes to the case of document viewing and management, Kubuntu is equipped with Okular and there’s LibreOffice suite for documents.
 If we put everything at once, Kubuntu is a complete package of required tools – from both open source and proprietary sectors.

-It should be clear that Kubuntu and Ubuntu has same things at the core.
+It should be clear that Kubuntu and Ubuntu have same things at the core.
 But, it’s the interface and design that makes them different.
-If you are looking for a different visual approach with better set of software, you can pick Kubuntu as a general purpose, feature-rich alternative operating system for Windows.
+If you are looking for a different visual approach with better set of software, you can pick Kubuntu as a general purpose, a feature-rich alternative operating system for Windows.